Lindsey Graham Fast Facts

-Here's a look at the life of Lindsey Graham, South Carolina senator and 2016 GOP presidential candidate.
+Here's a look at the life of Lindsey Graham, US senator from South Carolina and 2016 GOP presidential candidate.

 Personal: